NOAA-GSL/SENA-c_sw/Julia/README.md

 ## Building the kernel

 * [Julia v1.6](https://julialang.org/downloads/) is required to build & test the kernel.
-* Internet access is required to install the Julia package dependencies.
+* Internet access is required to install the Julia Pkg dependencies.

 ### Basic build procedure (from the directory containing this file)

-From this directory, open the Julia REPL.
+First, open the Julia REPL and activate this project specific environment:

 ```bash
 $ julia --project
 ```
-From within the Julia REPL, run the following commands.
+Within the Julia REPL, run the following commands:

 ```julia
 using Pkg